dyawbot/Reservation/README.md

  *****************************

- If you want to renew your db, just delete the Reservations.db after you delete the db
+ If you want to renew your db, just delete the Reservations.db on Reservations/db/.

- Run the main program and python GUI will appear.
- If you delete your db, select the Scheduled button first before you try to run the other buttons.
+ Execute the main program and GUI will appear, on GUI there are three buttons: Schedule, Reservations, and Show the Reservations.
+You can choose buttons whatever you want if you didn't delete the db otherwise you only have one option, the Schedule Button.